ImpactMarkets/impact-markets-app/README.md

 <img src="public/images/logo-light.svg" width="150" />

-Beam is a simple tool that allows members to write posts to share across your organization.
-Think of it like a lightweight internal blog.
-Features include a simple **Markdown-based** editor with preview, **image drag and drop**, comments and likes, **search**, a clean responsive layout with **dark mode support**, and an admin role for hiding posts.
+This is a simple tool that allows members to issue certificates.
+Features include a simple **Markdown-based** editor with preview, **image drag and drop**, comments and likes, **search**, a clean responsive layout with **dark mode support**, and an admin role for hiding certificates.

 <img src="public/images/screenshot.png" width="690" />